CZthatsme/peakd_main/README.md

 # peakd_main
 Repo for all docs related to Peakd app / website

 # This repo contains all our files for Peakd.
-We will build, test, and edit each other's work here.
+We build, test, and edit each other's work here.

 ### Things we want to do on this site - Throw your name on something if you want to lead the project!
 * Build Home Page